fsr/haskell-lessons/docs/script/_sources/functions.rst.txt

 Function literals in Haskell are also often called **lambda functions**.
 The syntax is a slash ``\`` followed by a list of space separated paramters, follwed by an ASCII arrow ``->`` upon which follows the body of the function.
 Function bodies in Haskell are always an expression, and as such require no ``return`` keyword.
+Think of an implicit ``return`` at the beginning of the function body, this will help you understand better how to write these functions.

 ::